 - 6. If any material provision of this grant is held or declared to be invalid by a court of competent jurisdiction, the permit shall be void and the privileges granted hereunder shall lapse. - 7.
 Prior to the use of this grant, the permittee, or the owner of the subject property if other than the permittee, shall record the terms and conditions of the grant in the office of the County Registrar-Recorder/County Clerk ("Recorder").
 In addition, upon any transfer or lease of the property during the term of this grant, the permittee, or the owner of the subject property if other than the permittee, shall promptly provide a copy of the grant and its conditions to the transferee or lessee of the subject property. - 8.
 This grant shall expire unless used within two (2) years from the date of final approval of the grant.
 A single one-year time extension may be requested in writing and with the payment of the applicable fee prior to such expiration date. - 9.
 The subject property shall be maintained and operated in full compliance with the conditions of this grant and any law, statute, ordinance, or other regulation applicable to any development or activity on the subject property.
 Failure of the permittee to cease any development or activity not in full compliance shall be a violation of these conditions.
 No provision of any easement of any other encumbrance on the property shall exempt the permittee and/or property owner from compliance with these conditions and applicable regulations.
 Inspections shall be made to ensure compliance with the conditions of this grant as well as to ensure that any development undertaken on the subject property is in accordance with the approved site plan on file.
-The permittee shall deposit with the County the sum of \$1,323.00.
+The permittee shall deposit with the County the sum of \$441.00.
 The deposit shall be placed in a performance fund, which shall be used exclusively to compensate LA County Planning for all expenses incurred while inspecting the premises to determine the permittee's compliance with the conditions of approval.
-The fund provides for one inspection by Zoning Enforcement three years after final approval and two additional inspections.
-The fund provides for three inspections.
-Inspections may be unannounced and may be conducted utilizing any available technologies, including, but not limited to, unmanned aircraft systems (UAS).
+The fund provides for one inspection three years after the date of final approval.